Integrating an AWS Service into a WP Plugin Boilerplate

 Before starting to code our plugin we need to integrate the AWS SDK into the newly created boilerplate via an WP API Wrapper.

-WP API Wrappers usually do not perform any after being activated, as such it is up to you to integrate the SDK’s classes and methods into the boilerplate plugin.
+WP API Wrappers usually do not perform any tasks after being activated, as such it is up to you to integrate the SDK’s classes and methods into the boilerplate plugin.

 1 – Click the button “+ API Wrapper” under the project tab named “Dependencies”

-2 – Select the Gallery called “Cloud” to see all the SDK’s related to Cloud such as AWS, Google or Azure.
+2 – Select the Gallery called “Cloud” to see all the SDK’s related to Cloud services such as AWS, Google or Azure.

 3 – Click “Add” under the required SDK and close the dialog box with the cross.
 If you don’t see the newly added script in the list of dependencies click the circular refresh button in the corner of the tab.